itpropro/nuxt-oidc-auth/README.md

 ### Session expiration and refresh

-Nuxt-OIDC-Auth automatically checks if the session is expired and refreshes it if necessary.
+Nuxt OIDC Auth automatically checks if the session is expired and refreshes it if necessary.
 You can disable this behavior by setting `expirationCheck` and `automaticRefresh` to `false` in the `session` configuration.
 The session is automatically refreshed when the `session` object is accessed.
 You can also manually refresh the session using `refresh` from `useOidcAuth` on the client or server side by calling `refreshUserSession(event)`.

 Session expiration and refresh is handled completely server side, the exposed properties in the user session are automatically updated.
 You can theoretically register a hook that overwrites session fields like loggedInAt, but this is not recommended and will be overwritten with each refresh.